Categories

 Possible causes and solutions

 It is important when thinking about possible solutions to strive to maintain a balance between usability and efficiency.
-We still want our webpages to be enjoyable and easy to use.
+We still want our web pages to be enjoyable and easy to use.
 We could very well take out all the pictures, videos and interactive elements but then the pages would not be aesthetically pleasing or easy to read.

-Keeping that in mind, let’s look at the different elements of Jisc pages that impact the energy consumption and what can be done to minimise the impact.
+Keeping that in mind, let’s look at the different elements of Jisc pages that impact energy consumption and what can be done to minimise the impact.

 Fonts